Phyllis Holmes: NAIA presidency

 In 1989, in a milestone for women in sports, Holmes was the first woman elected as president of the NAIA.
 In addition to being the first woman to hold that particular position, her election marked the first time a woman had governed a national body of men’s and women’s intercollegiate athletics.

 In her time as President, Holmes coordinated the first NAIA women's basketball championship and began to plan a national tournament that would expand from eight to 32 competing teams.
 She also helped to create the Women's Basketball Hall of Fame that would eventually induct her.

 Holmes left after one year as NAIA President to serve as the new Hall of Fame's first Executive Director.

-1996 world championship
+In 1991, she became commissioner of the North Star Conference, which folded the following year.

 Honors

 Holmes was inducted into the Women's Basketball Hall of Fame June 8–9, 2000 for her achievements at GC and on the international basketball stage.

 Beginning in 1992, the NAIA annually awards the Phyllis Holmes Coach of the Year Award in NAIA Division II women's basketball.

 In 1990, Holmes was inducted into the Greenville College Hall of Fame for coaching.
 In 1998, her 1979-1980 basketball team was inducted into Greenville's Hall of Fame.